refi64/isolatekit/README.md

 - Lightweight.
 GLib is the only runtime dependency, and Vala is the only built-time dependency.
 - Built on top of systemd-nspawn.
-- Designed to make generate environments from source scripts insanely easy.
+- Designed to make generating environments from source scripts insanely easy.
 IsolateKit in its current state isn't really designed around using binary images.

 ## Terminology